modelint/xcm-parser/README.md

 You can also specify a debug option like this:

-    % xcm -f myclasses.xcm -D
+    % xcm elevator.xcm -D

 This will create a scrall-diagnostics folder in your current working directory and deposite a coupel of PDFs defining the parse of both the scrall grammar: `class_model_tree.pdf` and your supplied text: `class_model.pdf`.

-You should also see a file named `xcm-parser.log`
+You should also see a file named `xcm-parser.log` in a diagnostics directory within your working directory